 Even with a poor credit history you may still be able to find a mortgage, but it will be more difficult than for someone with a better credit record.
 You can also expect to be charged higher than average interest and you will need to have a large deposit.

 Lenders often restrict the amount they are willing lend.
 This is usually around 80% of the value of the property, though some lenders will only offer mortgages up to 60% of the value of the property.
-For more information about what LTV means read 'what a mortgage lender will lend you'.
+For more information about what loan to value means, read 'what a mortgage lender will lend you'.

-A number of things can affect your credit rating, some of the main reasons are:
+A number of things can affect your credit rating.
+Some of the main reasons include:

 - If you have missed credit card, loan or mortgage payments

-- You are in some kind of debt repayment arrangement e.g an IVA or have been declared bankrupt
+- If you are in some kind of debt repayment arrangement, e.g an IVA, or have been declared bankrupt

-- You have County Court Judgements against you
+- If you have County Court Judgements against you